nvdv/vprof/README.md

 Check `vprof -h` for full list of supported parameters.

-To show UI help, press `h` when visualizations are displayed in browser.
+To show UI help, press `h` when visualizations are displayed.

 Also you can check `examples` directory for more profiling examples.